What is a Floor Trader (FT)?

-- Floor traders are declining in number nowadays, following the growing popularity of electronic trading among investors.
+- Floor traders are declining in numbers following the growing popularity of electronic trading among investors.

 How to Become a Floor Trader

-The stock exchange trading floor is extremely competitive and fast-paced; hence, one should gain experience as much as possible through actual trading and standing on the trading floor.
+The stock exchange trading floor is extremely competitive and fast-paced; hence, one should have as much knowledge and experience as possible before actually trading and standing on the trading floor.